 Brent Jennings, event coordinator and North Carolina Cooperative Extension associate in animal science, said this year’s event attracted 9,624 visitors despite showers on the last day.

-Holding baby chickens and turkeys are always among the biggest draws during Farm Animal Days.
+Holding baby chickens and turkeys is always among the biggest draws during Farm Animal Days.
 Children (and grown-ups alike) also could touch rabbits, sheep, goats and piglets, as well as climb on tractors, milk a wooden cow and take a turn roping a dummy steer.
-New to the event this year were presentations by college faculty on everything from miniature horses to a cow’s digestive system.
+New to the event this year were presentations by College faculty on everything from miniature horses to a cow’s digestive system.

 And of course, Farm Animals Days features complimentary cups of N.C.
 State’s Howling Cow ice cream.

-“Our event offers a unique opportunity to teach not only youth but also adults about what farmers do only a daily basis,” Jennings said.
+“Our event offers a unique opportunity to teach not only youth but also adults about what farmers do on a daily basis,” Jennings said.

 This year’s Farm Animal Days, which was free and open to the public, took place April 10-12 at the Lake Wheeler Road Field Laboratory Beef Education Unit.
-College faculty and staff, field lab employees and student volunteers join forces to produce the event each spring.
+College faculty and staff members, field lab employees and student volunteers join forces to produce the event each spring.